Collisions and Ships

 (3) Is the ship owner liable for the negligence of the pilot pursuant to s.
 41 of the Pilotage Act.

 Decision: The pilot was a licensed pilot at the time of the collision and is entitled to limit his liability.
 The ship owner is liable for the acts of the pilot.

 (1) This motion raises an issue of statutory interpretation concerning the meaning of the words “licensed pilot” in ss.
 22(4), 40 and 41 of the Pilotage Act.
-The ship owner argues that the pilot was not licensed within the meaning of the Pilotage Act and therefore the pilot cannot limit his liability and the ship owner is not liable for the negligent acts of the pilot.
+The ship owner argues that the pilot was not licensed within the meaning of the Pilotage Act with the result that the pilot cannot limit his liability and the ship owner is not liable for the pilot’s negligent acts.
 The ship owner says it can rely upon the common law defence of compulsory pilotage.
 The ship owner argues that, because a valid certificate of competency is required to initially obtain a pilot’s licence, an expired certificate of competency means the license is no longer valid.
-The interpretation of the words “licensed pilot” begins with a consideration of the purpose of the Act and the definition of the words in the Act and related regulations.
+The interpretation of the words “licensed pilot” begins with a consideration of the purpose of the act and the definition of the words in the act and related regulations.
 The purpose of the Pilotage Act is to establish compulsory pilotage areas.
 Safety is a paramount concern, a factor that is addressed by ensuring only qualified individuals are licensed.
 There are, however, no temporal restrictions on a pilot license once issued.
 Section 27 of the Pilotage Act gives the licensing authority the power to suspend, cancel or revoke a license.
 Once issued a license remains in force unless suspended, cancelled or revoked by the licensing authorities.
 Accordingly, the pilot was licensed.

 (2) As the pilot was a “licenced pilot”, it follows that he is entitled to limit his liability pursuant to s.
 40.